-By signing the 'Uniform European Tendering Document', the Tenderer declares that they have carried out at least one reference assignment for which the above core competences were an essential requirement.
-The reference assignment must have been executed for an international / development organisation or a European importer and must have been completed within the three years prior to the closing date for the submission of tenders.
+The reference assignment must have been executed or completed within the three years prior to the closing date for the submission of tenders.
 If the Tenderer uses an assignment that is not yet fully complete, then only the completed results of the ongoing assignment can be submitted for reference purposes: projected results cannot be taken into consideration.

-Assignments including one or more subcontractors can only be used as reference assignments in the event that the subcontractor(s) in question will be involved in the fulfilment of the Contract and in the event that the Tenderer can and will make use of the knowledge and experience of the subcontractor(s) in question during the fulfilment of the assignment.
+Assignments including one or more subcontractors can only be used as reference assignments if the subcontractor(s) in question will be involved in the fulfilment of the Contract and if the Tenderer can and will make use of the knowledge and experience of the subcontractor(s) in question during the fulfilment of the assignment.